apvenkat/pi-man/README.md

-# wot-pi
+# Pi-Man
 ### A Web of Things Project

-WoT-Pi is a raspberry pi based device management platform which is developed based on modern web architectures and aligned with WoT
+Pi-Man is a raspberry pi based device management platform which is developed based on modern web architectures and aligned with WoT
 Standards.
 You can connect,control and monitor sensors/actuators compatible with RPi in this platform via simple Web App.

 # W3C based Things Description